 - This Was Nepal by Puru Pawar – Utilize text tools in the app to talk about events by sharing a journal like reflection.
 With the mobile app, students can capture images and add them to their story.

 - Science and Storytelling in Badlands National Park by Kaitlyn Pauley – Using images and captions students can take their families or other classes on a virtual field trip to a place you visited on a field trip.

 Hosting an event at your school?
-Use Adobe Spark Video to create a stunning invitation to a school event such as first day of school, meet the teacher night, curriculum night, sports events, concerts, etc. For added value, have your students create invitations to send to their parents or guardians for Open House event.
+Use Adobe Express to create a stunning invitation to a school event such as first day of school, meet the teacher night, curriculum night, sports events, concerts, etc. For added value, have your students create invitations to send to their parents or guardians for Open House event.

 Do you assign students write book reports or reviews?
 Instead of writing book reports or reviews in worksheets, have students create a video.
 Students can talk about Plot and Theme of the book.
 Depending on the grade level, you can break the book into sections and have a one group create a video about the Plot, other groups can do Theme, Story Elements, etc. Students can create a video analyzing characters in a book.